 The division also plans to purchase additional naloxone kits to distribute to people as they leave prison, if those individuals completed substance use disorder treatment while incarcerated.

-Timothy Moose, the DPS deputy secretary for adult correction and juvenile justice, commented on how the use of naloxone kits by probation/parole officers while in the field has helped individuals with substance use disorders substantially.
+Timothy Moose, the DPS deputy secretary for adult correction and juvenile justice, commented on how the use of naloxone kits by probation/parole officers while in the field has substantially helped individuals with substance use disorders.

 “Officers who supervise criminal justice-involved individuals have had wide success with naloxone kits,” he reported, “so much so, that Community Corrections may expand naloxone distribution to individuals and families returning from the department’s substance abuse treatment facilities in Dart Cherry and Black Mountain, as well as from probation violation and re-entry facilities across the state.”